-The described macroscopic techniques exclusively retrieve the peers' IP addresses, so only metrics associated with the presence/absence of the peer can be studied.
+The described Macroscopic techniques retrieve exclusively the peers' IP addresses, thus only metrics associated to the presence/absence of the peer can be studied.
 Unfortunately, an IP address does not suffice to infer relevant performance metrics at the peer level such as peers' download and upload rate.
-For this purpose we need to apply more sophisticated (but less scalable) techniques that we call microscopic techniques.
+For this purpose we need to apply more sophisticated (but less scalable) techniques that we name Microscopic techniques.

-To perform microscopic techniques we need to implement different parts of the BitTorrent peer wire protocol.
-Any microscopic crawler has to implement the functions to perform the handshake procedure.
+To perform Microscopic techniques we need to implement different parts of the BitTorrent peer wire protocol.
+Any Microscopic Crawler has to implement the functions to perform the handshaking procedure.
 This is essential to connect to other peers.
-The handshake procedure can be done actively (the crawler initiates it) or passively (the crawler waits until a peer starts the handshake).
-Once the crawler is connected to a peer, it exploits different messages of the peer wire protocol in order to measure different parameters.
+The handshaking procedure can be done actively (the Crawler initiates it) or passively (the Crawler waits until a peer starts the handshaking).
+Once the Crawler is connected to a peer, it exploits different messages of the peer wire protocol in order to measure different parameters.
 This process is illustrated in Fig. 4.
-Next we describe the specific techniques proposed in the literature to measure the most important peerlevel performance aspects of BitTorrent.
+Next we describe the specific techniques proposed in the literature to measure the most important peer level performance aspects of BitTorrent:

+Peer Type:

-Peer Type - After the handshake procedure succeeds with a peer, this one immediately sends a BITFIELD message to the crawler.
-By analyzing the bitfield, the crawler classifies the peer as seeder or leecher [13, 14].
+After the handshaking procedure succeed with a peer, this one immediately sends a BITFIELD message to the Crawler.
+By analyzing the bitfield, the Crawler classifies the peer as seeder or leecher [13], [14].

-Furthermore, when using an active crawler there are some peers that do not respond to the crawler's handshake messages.
-These peers are typically located behind network address translation (NAT) or a firewall that prevents the establishment of incoming connections.
-Thus, these peers are classified as NATed [13, 14].
-In order to infer if a NATed peer is a seeder or a leecher, we need to apply passive techniques and wait until the peer contacts the crawler.
+Furthermore, when using an active Crawler there are some peers that do not respond to the Crawler's handshake messages.
+These peers are typically located behind a NAT or a firewall that prevents the establishment of incoming connections.
+Thus, these peers are classified as NATed [13], [14].
+In order to infer if a NATed peer is a seeder or a leecher we need to apply passive techniques and wait until the peer contacts the Crawler.

+Instantaneous Download Rate:

-Instantaneous Download Rate - After the handshake procedure is completed (either passively or actively), the crawler waits until it receives two HAVE messages from a given peer.
-The size of the chunk (e.g., 4 Mbytes) used in a given torrent is well known.5 Furthermore, the crawler measures the time between the reception of these two consecutive HAVE messages from a peer, which is approximately the time needed to download a chunk.
-Hence, by dividing the size of the chunk by the time needed to download it, we can infer the instantaneous download rate of
+After the handshaking procedure is completed (either passively or actively) the Crawler waits until it receives two HAVE messages from a given peer.
+The size of the chunk (e.g., 4MB) used in a given torrent is well-known5.
+Furthermore, the Crawler measures the time between the reception of these two consecutive HAVE messages from a peer, that is approximately the time needed to download a chunk.
+Hence, by dividing the size of the chunk by the time needed to download it we can infer the instantaneous download rate of the peer.
+By repeating this operation periodically we can obtain the evolution of the instantaneous download rate of a given peer [14].

-5 This information is available in the .torrent file.
+5This information is available in the .torrent file.